grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-09-06-jekyll-react-component.md

 >
 > -- <cite>Pablo Picasso</cite>

-Ever thought of integrating jekyll with React so you can render components directly? ...
+Ever thought of integrating jekyll with React so you can render components directly?
+...

 Yes, sir!

-Then gather round the fire place and I'll spin the tale.
+Then gather round the fireplace, and I'll spin the tale.

 # The tale

 The support of `import` in the browser means you can use any ES module directly.
 Using websites like e.g. [ESM](https://esm.sh/) which is a CDN for `npm` packages you are able to add any dependency to your modules.

-This is great but with React there is one problem.
+This is great, but with React there is one problem.
 We are used to `JSX` syntax.
 However, `JSX` requires transpilation which is not available in the browser.

 Fortunately, there's an alternative - [HTM(Hyperscript Tagged Markup)](https://github.com/developit/htm).
 Using **HTM** it is possible to write slightly modified `JSX` syntax.